foss-for-synopsys-dwc-arc-processors/arc_labs/doc/documents/labs/level1/lab1.rst

 |icon11|
 in the Profiling window to clear the current information.
 If you click the icon
 |icon12|
-again, nothing will be displayed, And it indicat that the cleaning is successful.
+again, nothing will be displayed, And it indicate that the cleaning is successful.
 Then, set a breakpoint at the last statement of the main() function (either C statement or assembly statement), and click the icon
 |icon13|
 in the toolbar above the debug interface to let the program execute to the breakpoint.
 Next, click on the icon
 |icon14|